The American Polish Rabbit Club is dedicated to the

 The Polish is one of the smaller domestic rabbit breeds, having a maximum weight allowance of 3 ½ lbs. and an ideal weight of 2 ½ lbs.
 They are popular rabbits for show and exhibition.
 Polish first made their way to the United States around 1912.
 Breeders have come a long way since then, in improving the type of the original imported animals.
 Large, bold, expressive eyes are a distinctive feature of the breed.

 The APRC boasts members across the USA and Canada.
 APRC members have the privilage of competing in the annual sweepstakes contest which measures to a degree, the success of members exhibiting at local, state, and national all breed and Polish specialty shows.
-A list of upcoming shows can be found on the Show Calendar page of this website.
+The APRC publishes a quarterly newsletter - The Little Aristocrat.
+Publication/submission dates are available for those interested in contributing articles or reports of benefit to the membership.

 Looking for a breeder near you?
 Please feel free to access our Members Directory, a listing that includes name, rabbitry name, city, state, e-mail, and website link, if applicable, is available free to all APRC members.